duckduckgo/duckduckhack-docs/duckduckhack/submitting/checklist.md

 # Instant Answer Production Guidelines

 The community has developed a set of guidelines by which all live Instant Answers adhere.
-The guidelines have one goal in mind: create a great experience.
+The guidelines have one goal in mind: **create a great experience across millions of queries.**

 We do our best to keep this list as quick and relevant as we can.
 We'd love your help in evolving these standards!
 Have an opinion or suggestion on how to make these better?
 Definitely let us know.